 If you cannot easily see the pointers, you should align the sensor using the north arrow on the handle.
-However, the alignment of the handle with the sensors inside is less accurate than the metal pointers, so they should be used wherever possible.
+However, the alignment of the handle with the sensors inside is less accurate than the metal pointers.

-5. The top panel of the 3ESP Compact includes a spirit level.
+5. The top panel of the 3T includes a spirit level.

-Level the sensor using each of the adjustable feet of the instrument in turn, until the bubble in the spirit level lies entirely within the inner circle.
+Level the sensor using the adjustable feet of the instrument, until the bubble in the spirit level lies entirely within the inner circle.
 (The instrument can operate with up to 2° of tilt, but with reduced performance.)

 The feet are mounted on screw threads.
-To adjust the height of a foot, turn the brass locking nut anticlockwise to loosen it, and rotate the foot so that it screws either in or out.
-When you are happy with the height, tighten the brass locking nut clockwise to secure the foot.
+To adjust the height of a foot, turn the brass locking nut anticlockwise to loosen it, and rotate the foot so that it screws in or out.
+When the instrument is level, tighten each brass locking nut clockwise to secure the foot.
 When locked, the nut should be at the bottom of its travel for optimal noise performance.

-- 6. Connect the sensor to a breakout box, or a Güralp digitiser if you are using one. - 7.
-Connect a 12 V power supply, either directly or through the breakout box or digitiser. - 8.
+6. Connect the sensor to a breakout box, or to a Güralp digitiser if you are using one.

+- 7. Connect a 12 Volt DC power supply, either directly or through the breakout box or digitiser. - 8.
 Unlock the sensor.
 If you have a breakout box or hand-held control unit, you can do this by holding the ENABLE and UNLOCK buttons on the unit down together for 7 seconds.
-The BUSY LED will start flashing, and then go out.
+The BUSYLED will start flashing, and then go out.

-Alternatively, if you are using a DM24 digitiser and Scream!, right-click on the digitiser's entry in Scream! and select Control....
+Alternatively, if you are using a DM24 digitiser and Scream!, right-click on the digitiser's entry in Scream! and select Control...
 Click on the Mass control tab, followed by Unlock.
-(If the Mass control tab is unavailable, make sure the correct sensor type is chosen in the System tab, apply, and open a new Control window.)
+(If the Mass control tab is unavailable, check the sensor type in the Sensor type tab, apply, and open a new Control window.)

-Alternatively, if you are using a DM24 digitiser and an EAM, navigate to the Control \rightarrow Instruments page and click on the Unlock masses icon.
+Alternatively, if you are using an EAM, navigate to the Control→Instruments page, select the instrument and click on the Unlock masses button.